Alphabet Inc. (GOOGL) Analysis & Forecast for 2023

 Alphabet Inc. (GOOGL): Who are the competitors?

-The company’s main competitors (and peers) include Microsoft Corporation (MSFT) that is trading 26.81% up over the past 12 months and Amazon.com Inc. (AMZN) that is 12.49% higher over the same period.
-Meta Platforms Inc. (META) is 42.54% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Microsoft Corporation (MSFT) that is trading 22.35% up over the past 12 months and Amazon.com Inc. (AMZN) that is -0.17% lower over the same period.
+Meta Platforms Inc. (META) is 36.47% up on the 1-year trading charts.